Vegan Italian Parmesan Mac and Cheese! Mac and cheese just put on its fancy pants with this show-stopping Italian flavor-packed pasta casserole.

 - Next place the hot cauliflower and all the remaining Sauce Ingredients, (including the left-over Parmesan “Cheese”), into the high-speed blender.
 See the Tips for Success notes for the order of the ingredients into the high-speed blender.
 Blend on high until everything is smooth and emulsified.

 - Lastly, add the Sauce Spice/Herb Ingredients into the Sauce Mixture and gently pulse a couple of times just to mix the herbs into the sauce.

-- Then place the Sauce Mixture and cooked macaroni into a large bowl, mix well to thoroughly coat the macaroni, then pour into a casserole dish, sprinkle the Topping Panko/Parmesan Cheese Mixture all over the top.
+- Then place the Sauce Mixture, cooked macaroni, and peas into a large bowl, mix well to thoroughly coat the macaroni, then pour into a casserole dish, sprinkle the Topping Panko/Parmesan Cheese Mixture all over the top.

 - Bake uncovered in a 350 F oven for 20 minutes, then switch the oven to high broil and broil for 2 to 4 minutes until the top is golden brown.